A Tail-Respecting Splitting Numerical Scheme for L\'evy-Driven SDEs With Superlinear Drifts: Main results

-However, the scheme \eqref{e:Xrev} does not respect the moments uniformly over time, as stated in Theorem \ref{t:P0}, see Table \ref{tab:sim5}.
-In contrast, the splitting scheme $X^n$ respects the uniform convergence of individual moments, though with a slower rate of convergence for moments $p_X$ near the critical value $p+\kappa-1=3$, as shown in Table \ref{tab:sim6}.
+The difference between the splitting and reverse splitting schemes becomes particularly apparent when the convergence of empirical moments is examined uniformly in time.
+In accordance with Theorem~\ref{t:P0}, the splitting scheme $X^n$ preserves the uniform convergence of individual moments, albeit with a slower convergence rate for moments $p_X$ approaching the critical value $p+\kappa-1=3$; see Table~\ref{tab:sim6}.
+In contrast, the results in Table~\ref{tab:sim5} clearly demonstrate that the reverse splitting scheme \eqref{e:Xrev} fails to preserve moments uniformly over time.

+This phenomenon admits a simple explanation.
+Although the number of Monte--Carlo simulations, $N=10^7$, is typically insufficient for an exceptionally large \emph{final} increment of $Z$ to occur when $h_n=10^{-5}$, it is sufficiently large for at least one unusually large increment to appear somewhere along a simulated trajectory.
+Due to the structure of the reverse splitting scheme, such an increment may generate an extremely large value of the approximation, which in turn causes the corresponding uniform empirical moment to explode.

+Finally, we recall the work \cite{buckwar2022splitting}, where the authors applied a splitting approach to study the scalar Gaussian SDE $\di X_t=-X_t^3\,\di t+\di W_t$.
+A distinctive feature of their method is that they first rewrite the equation as $\di X_t = (-X_t^3+X_t)\,\di t - X_t\,\di t + \di W_t$, and then split the dynamics into an exactly solvable exponentially ergodic Ornstein--Uhlenbeck component $\di Y_t = -Y_t\,\di t + \di W_t$, (which, in our framework, would correspond to the \emph{exact} solution of \eqref{e:Y}) and an exactly solvable nonlinear deterministic component given by the ODE $\dot{\Phi}=-\Phi^3+\Phi$.
+These components are then composed in \emph{reverse Lie--Trotter order}, first applying the deterministic flow $\Phi$ and then the stochastic flow $Y$.

+Theorem~2 in \cite{buckwar2022splitting} establishes pointwise mean-square convergence of order $1$, whereas our results (see, e.g., Lemma~\ref{t:thmGr}) yield uniform convergence of order $1/2$ for the splitting scheme \eqref{e:Xndisc}.
+The lower convergence rate in our setting is primarily due to the stronger requirement of uniform-in-time error bounds and the presence of multiplicative noise.

+More generally, we expect that in the Gaussian setting most reasonable splitting schemes achieve the classical convergence rates $1$ or $1/2$, depending on the notion of convergence under consideration.
+The numerical experiments reported in \cite{buckwar2022splitting} indicate that the Strang splitting performs slightly better than the reverse Lie--Trotter scheme considered therein.
+This suggests that a Strang-type modification of our method may lead to improved convergence rates in the Gaussian case, too.
+Whether a similar improvement can be achieved in the presence of heavy-tailed L\'evy noise remains an open problem.

 Altogether, these effects illustrate the peculiar and often deceptive behaviour of heavy-tail SDEs and their approximations.